Jewellery Guides

 5. Choose an elongated diamond shape

 Diamond shapes like ovals, pears or marquise appear larger than other shapes of the same carat weight, and offer great finger coverage.
-Elongated diamond shapes have an increased spread of carat weight, so appear bigger than more compact shapes like round, cushion or princess diamonds, making them feel like better value for money.
+Elongated diamond shapes have an increased spread of carat weight, so they appear bigger than more compact shapes like round, cushion or princess diamonds, making them feel like better value for money.

 6. Find an 'underweight' diamond